lindsayevanslee/whomds/cran-comments.md

-## Update
+## Resubmission

-This is an updated package version.
-Package was previously archived on CRAN after downstream dependency CDM was archived.
+This is a resubmission.
+In this version I have changed the example used in the documentation for table_basicstats() in order to reduce its runtime to <5s.

-In this version I implemented the changes as described in NEWS.md
+Package (v1.0.1) was previously archived on CRAN after downstream dependency CDM was archived.
+Changes since this archived version are summarized in NEWS.md.

 ## Test environments